 the terms and conditions of the License Agreement (including Articles 6 and 7 therein).

 3.3 Maintenance of IANA Intellectual Property.
-The IETF Trust agrees that it shall hold, prosecute applications for, maintain, and renew registrations on the IANA Intellectual Property in accordance with best practices in the intellectual property management field., and specifically agrees that it shall prosecute, maintain and renew existing applications and registrations for IANA Intellectual Property that are in process or existence as of the Effective Date.
+The IETF Trust agrees that it shall hold, ( meaning is vague and the addition thus uncessary) , maintain, and renew registrations on the IANA Intellectual Property in accordance with best practices in the intellectual property management field., and specifically agrees that it shall, maintain and renew existing applications and registrations for IANA Intellectual Property that are existence as of the Effective Date.
 The IETF Trust further shall seek new registrations of the IANA Intellectual Property trademarks in additional

+Reasons for deletion

+The term prosecute ….
+Is too strong and thus uncessary .

 territories and classes of goods and services, and additional domain name registrations, based on the IANA Intellectual Property, as requested by the CCG, provided that if such additional registrations will require the expenditure of significant funds, the CCG shall also arrange for the funding of such additional registrations in connection with making such request.
 With respect to the Internet